Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

-{{2. \arabic{proposition}}} .12in \textbf{2.
-Triangulations and Penalized Spline Estimators} Our estimation method is based on penalized bivariate splines over triangulations.
-The idea is to approximate the function $g(\cdot)$ by bivariate splines that are piecewise polynomial functions over a 2D triangulated domain.
+{2.\arabic{proposition}} {2.\arabic{table}} {2.\arabic{figure}} .12in \textbf{2.
+Triangulations and Penalized Spline Estimators} Our estimation method is based on penalized bivariate splines on triangulations.
+The idea is to approximate the function $g(\cdot)$ by bivariate splines that are piecewise polynomial functions over a 2-D triangulated domain which enables one to fit $g(\cdot)$ more flexibly.
 We use this approximation to construct least squares estimators of the linear and nonlinear components of the model with a penalization term.
 In the following of this section, we describe the background of triangulations, B-form bivariate splines and introduce the penalized spline estimators.

 .10in \textbf{2.1.
 Triangulations} .10in